-This isn’t to say that it’s terrible if you move back home and pay nothing.
-Every situation and family dynamic is different.
+At the end of the day, every situation and family dynamic is different.
 Do your best to honor what makes the most sense for you and your family.

-3. Create some house rules and boundaries that everyone agrees to follow.
+3. Create some house rules and boundaries that everyone agrees to follow

 House Rules to Discuss:

-- Will there be a home curfew?
+- Will there be an evening curfew?

 - Can a significant other spend the night?
 If so, are separate rooms required?